Ixrec/NineSolsArchipelagoRandomizer/README.md

 	- The FSP's front door is "jammed" (i.e. the exit load zone is disabled), so you won't have immediate access to Central Hall.
 	- Shuanshuan and Shennong are there immediately.
 	- For now, Chiyou will move to FSP after checking the "Factory (GH): Raise the Bridge for Chiyou" location.
-		- In vanilla it's triggered by the post-Prison Chiyou rescue cutscene, which in randomizer would be too easy to skip over, and IMO would push too many things into a fixed/non-random order.
+		- In vanilla it's triggered by escaping Prison and being rescued by Chiyou, which in randomizer would be too easy to skip over, and IMO would push too many things into a fixed/non-random order.
 	- Like in vanilla, Kuafu will move to FSP after checking the "Kuafu's Vital Sanctum" location.
 - Many scripted events are now either triggered by sol seal counts, unlocked immediately and forever, or skipped entirely.
 	- The Jiequan 1 fight and Prison sequence become available after collecting (for now) 3 sol seals and Mystic Nymph: Scout Mode.
 Unlike the vanilla game, that's *any* 3 sol seals.
 	- The Lady Ethereal Soulscape entrance appears after collecting (for now) any 4 sol seals.
-	- The Root Pinnacle opens, granting access to the final Eigong fight, after collecting (for now) 8 sol seals, instead of the Point of no Return cutscenes.
+	- For now, the New Kunlun Control Hub entrance opens after collecting 8 sol seals, instead of the Point of no Return cutscenes.
+This does make Tianhou Research Institute completely optional, but it should also ensure you have to do a lot more than find the SMB item to reach the final Eigong fight.
-	- The Peach Blossom Village rescue quest will no longer wait for you to escape Prison before activating.
-It can be done as soon as you find the Abandoned Mines Access Token and can reach the gate it unlocks.
+	- The Peach Blossom Village rescue can be done as soon as you find the Abandoned Mines Access Token and can reach the gate it unlocks.
+It's no longer tied to escaping Prison and being rescued by Chiyou.
 	- All "Limitless Realm" segments are disabled/skipped for now.
 	- Ji remains at Daybreak Tower to give you the Ancient Sheet Music even if he's supposed to be somewhere else.
+	- Chiyou remains at the Factory (Great Hall) bridge until you check the "Factory (GH): Raise the Bridge for Chiyou" location, even if you do Boundless Repository first.

 ## Installation